 § 5-40-13.
 Grounds for discipline of licensees.

-(a) The board has power to deny, revoke, or suspend any license issued by the department or applied for in accordance with this chapter, or to discipline a person licensed under this chapter, upon proof that said person has engaged in unprofessional conduct including, but not limited to:
+(a) The board has power to deny, revoke, or suspend any license issued by the department or applied for in accordance with this chapter, or to discipline a person licensed under this chapter, upon proof that the person has engaged in unprofessional conduct including, but not limited to:

 (1) Fraud or deceit in procuring, or attempting to procure, a license or in the practice of physical therapy;

-(2) Is habitually intemperate or is addicted to the use of habit forming drugs;
+(2) Is habitually intemperate or is addicted to the use of habit-forming drugs;

-(3) Is mentally and/or professionally incompetent;
+(3) Is mentally or professionally incompetent;

 (4) Has repeatedly violated any of the provisions of this chapter;

 (5) Providing services to a person who is making a claim as a result of a personal injury, who charges or collects from the person any amount in excess of the reimbursement to the physical therapist by the insurer as a condition of providing or continuing to provide services or treatment;